ChrisVanNiekerkSU/14946092_mini_dissertation/README.md

 #### Working code used for model selection and grid searches are included to some extent but is left incomplete and should not be considered.

-#### This code cannot be run because this repository is public and the data belong to the project sponsor.
-Should you require access, please contact me on xxxxxxxx@sun.ac.za, with the x's representing my student number.
+#### This code cannot be run in its current form because this repository is public and the data belong to the project sponsor.
+Should you require access, please contact me on xxxxxxxx@sun.ac.za, with the x's representing my student number as stated in the report file name.

 ### A short description of each file follows: